Heaven (Depeche Mode song): Background and composition

-According to Martin Gore in an interview "'Heaven' was written on a piano.
+According to Martin Gore in an interview, "'Heaven' was written on a piano.
 I had all the chords, and everything all worked out on the piano and the whole vocal melody, and the lyrics worked out before I went anywhere near a computer."
-Additionally, Andy Fletcher also says that the demo wasn't too different to the final and, "Pretty much, apart from Dave's voice instead of Martin's voice, the actual finished song is pretty similar [to the demo]."
+Additionally, Andy Fletcher stated that the demo was not very different to the final besides the lead vocal being done by Dave Gahan instead of Gore.

-Dave Gahan has expressed his appreciation to the song in the same interview, expressing, "Of all the incredible songs that Martin has written over the years that I have been lucky enough to sing and perform, once in a while a song comes along—hopefully I'll write one of those myself one day—that's something I have to sing.
+Gahan has expressed his appreciation to the song in the same interview, expressing, "Of all the incredible songs that Martin has written over the years that I have been lucky enough to sing and perform, once in a while a song comes along—hopefully I'll write one of those myself one day—that's something I have to sing.
 It's something I want to sing."
 He further states, "To me, 'Heaven' is one of the reasons why I still make music."